 - A bachelor's degree (or international equivalent) from a college or university accredited by a regional accrediting association (applicants with an international bachelor's degree can check that they meet the minimum level of study required here)

 - A minimum 3.0 GPA from the student's undergraduate institution (the admissions committee also gives consideration to postgraduate experiences and recent accomplishments)

-- Significant background, coursework, and/or accomplishment in the liberal arts.
+- Background, coursework, and/or accomplishment in the liberal arts.
 This can include undergraduate and/or graduate coursework, courses taken through continuing studies programs, volunteer work, or careers in related fields.

 International applicants: Please note that as a part-time program, the MLA program is not able to sponsor student visas.

 Knight-Hennessy Scholars: Please note that the MLA is a part-time degree, so MLA students are not eligible for the Knight-Hennessy Scholars program.

 Admission to the MLA program is highly selective.
 In addition to the eligibility requirements listed above, applicants must demonstrate graduate-level writing facility and critical thinking skills.
 The committee bases its decision on the candidate's total application; no single factor from the application is decisive.
 The committee takes into account an applicant's background, GPA, and professional experience, and pays particular attention to the applicant's writing and letters of recommendation.

 The MLA Program recognizes that the Supreme Court issued a ruling in June 2023 about the consideration of certain types of demographic information as part of an admission review.
 All applications submitted during upcoming application cycles will be reviewed in conformance with that decision.